brandincreech/promptinput/README.md

 promptinput
 ===========

 Promptinput - read input from user and provide input error handling.
+See the file demo_promptinput.c for a complete example.